Badr-21/Employment-website/README.md

 ## Usage
-It's very simple, you need to write a job title or a keyword in the input field (What) or the location in the input field (where), or write both, then click on search.
+Enter a job title or a keyword in the input field (What) or enter the location in the input field (where), or enter both, then click on search.

-You can also search for remote job in the input field (where).
+You can also search for remote jobs in the input field (where).

 You can click on the job to show more details.